stroxler/tapl-reference-impls/tapl-ocaml/ch-10-simplebool/README.md

 Chapter 10 goes through how this works in terms of theory.

+### Highlights from the chapter

+The main highlight is that the typing rules, while they do follow from the inference rules (Figure 9-1), are more properly considered a translation of the typing inversion lemma 9.3.1.

+To the extent that you want to focus on understanding the relationship between type inference rules and a practical type checker implementation, focusing on the process of creating an inversion lemma is the way to go; this can be nontrivial in more complex type systems.

 ## bindings in this STLC

 ### Global bindings (VarBind produced by the parser)